superluminar-io/cdk-java-workshop/docs/content/lab0/_index.md

 #### Write the code

-Open the file `ServerlessWorkshopStack.java` (rename it if you want to) and paste the following:
+Open the file `ServerlessWorkshopStack.java` and paste the following:
 ```java
 package com.myorg;